-Once you have defined your permission level, you can copy the URL and share it with your whomever you like.
+Once you have defined your permission level, you can copy the URL and share it with whomever you like.

 2. Using Google Docs Shortcut Keys

-Google Docs has a ton of keyboard shortcuts to help you do your job faster.
+Google Docs has a ton of keyboard shortcuts and tips to help you do your job faster.
 Once you get hold of these keyboard shortcuts, you can easily 2x your typing speed and get work done faster than before.
 Google has keyboard shortcuts for all the major platforms- Mac, PC, Android, and iPad.
 To open a list of keyboard shortcuts in Google Docs, press Ctrl + / (Windows, Chrome OS) or ⌘ + / (Mac).

 To see the list of commonly used shortcuts while you’re working on a document, press Cmd + / on a Mac, and Shift + / or Ctrl + / on Windows.